Italy’s staggering virus toll poses uncomfortable questions

 Italy added another 761 victims Friday, bringing its official total to 63,387, just shy of Britain’s Europe-leading 63,603 dead, according to Johns Hopkins University.
 Both numbers are believed to greatly underestimate the real toll, due to missed infections, limited testing and different counting criteria.

 Still, Italy could overtake Britain despite having 6 million people fewer than the U.K.’s 66 million, and would trail only the much larger U.S., Brazil, India and Mexico.
+According to the Hopkins tally, Italy also has the most deaths per 100,000 population among the most affected countries.

-Italy has the world’s second-oldest population after Japan, and the elderly are the most vulnerable to the virus.
+Public health officials argue that Italy has the world’s second-oldest population after Japan, and the elderly are the most vulnerable to the virus.

 The average age of Italian victims has hovered around 80.
 In addition, 65% of Italy’s COVID-19 dead had three or more other health problems before they tested positive, such as hypertension or diabetes, according to Italy’s Superior Institute of Health.